How to Extract Data from PDF to Excel (4 Suitable Ways)

 • Another dialog box will appear.

-• Write down a suitable name of your Excel file and click Save.
-In our case, we write data as our file name.
+• Write down a suitable name for your Excel file and click Save.
+We wrote Data as our file name.

-• A small progressing bar will be displayed in Adobe Acrobat to show the progress rate of your file exporting.
+• A small progress bar will be displayed in Adobe Acrobat to show the progress rate of your file exporting.

 Extract Data from Adobe Acrobat